 4. Restrict Your Agent to Its Lane

 Language models will happily answer questions about anything.
-Your billing support agent should not be giving cooking advice or medical recommendations.
-Topic restriction keeps the agent focused on what it is supposed to do.
+Your billing support agent shouldn't be giving cooking advice or medical recommendations.
+Topic restriction keeps the agent focused on what it's supposed to do.

 guardrails: